of the Inner Mars

 So what does this mean?

 chance, verging on certainty, that the other worlds in the inner Solar

-System, Mars, Venus and even Mercury, the small rocky worlds, are hollow
+System, Mars, Venus and even Mercury, the small rocky worlds,

-certainly not hollow.
-Their composition is simply immense balls
+system are almost certainly not hollow.
+Their composition is

-or Amtor possess their own inner Pellucidars.
+that Barsoom or Amtor possess their own inner Pellucidars.
 So I'll

 freely admit that I'm working without a net here.
 I'm making suggestions

 So, if you're a purist, you can stop reading now.

 through this exercise, merely taking Burroughs various ideas, and applying

 them.
 He was the man who created Pellucidar.
 And

 then, having created Pellucidar, he was the man who chose to create Vah-nah,

 of the Inner Mars